lsst/LDM-493/_platforms.rst

 Publishing Platforms
 =====================

-Two platforms facilitate publication and discovery of all DM documentation: LSST the Docs, and LSST DocHub.
+Three platforms facilitate publication and discovery of all DM documentation: LSST the Docs, DocuShare, and LSST DocHub.
 Publishing all documentation in this system ensures that documentation is consistent in presentation and discoverable.
 This section summarizes the functionality of these platforms.